By law, the Council must inspect land within the borough for contamination and its effect on health and the environment.

 We must also publish an inspection strategy to explain how the land will be assessed.
-This assessment is based on a number of principles, including the past use of the land, and the current use of the land.
-If an inspection finds that land is contaminated then we must take action to make the land for use.
+This assessment is based on a number of principles, including the past and current use of the land.
+If an inspection finds that land is contaminated, we must then take action to make the land for use.

-Where development is proposed on land which has a history of potentially contaminative use, and/or where development is proposed which would be especially sensitive to contamination in terms of health eg. houses, schools, hospitals, then the developer must provide sufficient information to demonstrate that the land will be made suitable for the proposed use.
+Where development is proposed on land that has a history of potentially contaminative use, and/or where development is proposed which would be especially sensitive to contamination in terms of health (e.g. houses, schools and hospitals), the developer must then provide sufficient information to demonstrate that the land will be made suitable for the proposed use.

-The public, developers and interested bodies can access the service by contacting us and/or by accessing further information on the world wide web.
+The public, developers and interested bodies can access the service by contacting us and/or by accessing further information on the Internet.